 - Prioritize safety: Regardless of their design or style, patio heaters are still inherently hazardous.
-Choose a patio heater with sufficient safety features especially if you have kids or pets.
+Choose an outdoor space heater with sufficient safety features especially if you have kids or pets.

 - Pay attention to features: Different patio heater models come with neat, innovative features that make operation and maintenance a lot easier and more convenient.
 Look for product features that will work for you.

 - Keep your budget in mind: As we mentioned earlier, a good patio heater does more than just heat your outdoor living space.
 However, that does not mean you need to shell out.
 Judge outdoor heaters by their value for money, not by their price tag.